328 pages | 6 x 9 | 13 illus.

 By the onset of the Missouri Crisis in 1819, democracy itself had become an obstacle to antislavery politics, insofar as it bound together northern aspirations for freedom and the institutional power of slavery.
 That fundamental compromise had a deep influence on democratic political culture in the United States for decades to come.

-Padraig Riley teaches history at Dalhousie University.
+Padraig Riley teaches history and humanities at Reed College.